Frequently Asked Questions about Purchase Order Requirements

 What should I do if I don’t have a PO?

-If you have not received a PO or written purchase authorization, please reach out to your Cargill contact (buyer) to confirm the Attn Line, Cargill bill to, and PO # (if applicable), and to receive instructions for submitting an invoice without a PO.
+If you have not received a PO or written purchase authorization, please reach out to your Cargill contact (buyer) to confirm the Attn Line (if applicable), Cargill bill to, and PO # (if applicable), and to receive instructions for submitting an invoice without a PO.

 What systems are affected by the PO requirement?